hundeo:

 Colors: All colors

 The Wäller is a relatively young dog breed that originated in Germany.
-The dog is a friendly and sporty family companion, which is rather easy to lead.
-So far, the Wäller has not yet been recognized by the major associations.
+The dog is a friendly, sporty family companion that is easy to handle.
+The Wäller has not yet been recognized by the major associations.
 The breeding of the Wäller is controlled by the 1st German Wäller Association.

 Wäller